 We honestly could have easily burned half a day just exploring Lefkes – even the walk down to where the Byzantine Road started was really scenic.
 There are so many cafes and other places to explore (and photograph) that it took us a while just to get out of town.

-The trail itself is only a few miles, but with all of our photo stops it took us a few hours.
+The trail itself is just a few miles, but with all of our photo stops it took us a several hours.
 My self-control was limited only to inhaling pastries and I took a million photos (including about a dozen blurry olive tree photos if you’re wondering about the quality of my photography).
 But you’re on vacation in Greece, why would you rush?!

 Walking from Lefkes, you’re going downhill almost the entire way.
 This was actually more difficult than I banked on since my knees started yelling at me for all that descending.
 We just took our time and stopped as often as we needed to.